m-voit/concepts-of-programming-languages/study-project/paper.md

 In Go, the converter function looks similar to the JavaScript implementation.
 This is the case, because Go has similar support for higher-order functions as JavaScript.
-The main differences between the Go and the JavaScript implementation are the empty interfaces to satisfy the Go compiler and the higher verbosity of the Go code.
+The main differences between the Go and the JavaScript implementation are the empty interfaces to satisfy the Go type system and the higher verbosity of the Go code.

 ```go
 // Convert applies the converter to the result of a successful parse.